bright/new-www/_posts/2018-08-08-how-my-adventure-with-programming-began.md

 ---
 layout: post
-title: How My Adventure with Programming Began
+title: How Their Adventure with Programming Began
 author: ula
 hidden: false
 tags: career IT team programming motivation